aleker/Clinic/README.md

 ```
 ./Registration
 ```
-Now, you can to follow instructions displayed in your terminal and test functionality.
+Now, you can follow instructions displayed in your terminal and test functionality.
 Have fun.